CHAPTER B:

 Social Media Advocacy

-As a senior in-country representative of the UN, the RC has an important role in building the UN’s reputation as a highly trusted source of humanitarian news and information, including on key advocacy areas.
-Using social media is an effective means of demonstrating that the UN is an open, responsive and accountable organization.
-The interactive nature of social media is also important for operational response, helping to inform better decisions and communicate with crisis-affected communities.
-As well as highlighting the UN’s day-to-day work, social media platforms can be used to showcase the humanitarian community’s achievements and help tell the story of people affected by crises.
+The HC has an important role in building the UN’s reputation in the country as a highly trusted source of humanitarian news and information.
+Using social media is an effective way to demonstrate that the UN is open, responsive and accountable.
+Social media’s interactive nature is valuable for operational response, helping to inform better decisions and communicate with crisis-affected communities.
+As well as highlighting the plight of affected people, social media platforms can showcase the humanitarian community’s achievements and amplify people’s own stories.

-The RC’s office can use a wide range of social media platforms to promote its message.
-It is important to follow the UN social media guidelines and to consult with the HCT – to avoid any unwanted consequences for operations or relations with the Government and key partners.
+The HC’s office has a wide range of social media platforms available to promote its message.
+It is important to follow the UN social media guidelines and to consult with the HCT to avoid unwanted consequences for operations or relations with the Government and key partners.

 Resources

-While the immediate priority in any emergency is to address urgent humanitarian concerns, the coordination of the international response should, where possible, build on and complement existing national and local capacities, as well as wider development and peacebuilding efforts.
+The immediate priority in any emergency is to address urgent humanitarian needs.
+However, the coordination of the international response should, where possible, build on and complement existing national and local capacities, and be coordinated with development and peacebuilding efforts.
 This allows for more collaborative approaches to reducing needs, risks and vulnerability, responding to protracted crises, and managing transition processes with national authorities and development partners.
-In practice, this means working in collaboration with development and peace actors, promoting a more localized response, and striving for durable solutions for refugees and IDPs.
+In practice, this means working in collaboration with development and peace actors, promoting a more localized response and striving for durable solutions.

 Humanitarian-Development-Peace Collaboration